Obarun/66/doc/66-frontend.md

 Provide = ( network networking )
 ```

 Defines one or more service aliases—alternate names under which this service can be referenced.
-These aliases behave like symbolic links, allowing the same service to be managed with different identifiers.
+These aliases behave like symbolic links, allowing the same service to be managed with different name.

 * mandatory: no